pmpwsk/WebFramework/README.md

 Guides: https://uwap.org/guides/webframework

 ## Main features
+- Modular structure for high customizability
-- Events for different types of HTTP requests (app, API, post, upload, download) with objects for easy access to everything you need to handle those requests.
+- Events for different types of HTTP requests (app, API, post, upload, download) with objects for easy access to everything you need to handle those requests
 - Automatic SSL certificates using Let's Encrypt
 - Pages and elements so you don't have to write any HTML code
 - .wfpg files to quickly create static web pages
 - Accounts with everything one would expect from an account
-- Mail server (incoming and outgoing)
+- Mail server (incoming and outgoing) with SPF, DKIM and DMARC
 - Object-oriented database
 - File server with server cache and browser cache management
 - Worker to regularly update files, handle memory integrity, certificates and more
 - Plugins (see more below)
 - Option for usage as a local web server for local web apps as interfaces for proper apps on a computer
+- Backups for the database and external files

 ...and much more!